ruikawahara/DevOps_with_Docker/part2/section_2_Docker_Networking/README.md

 To run correctly, copy the `Dockerfile` located in `dockerfile_new_backend` in `example-backend`, which is located above this directory.
 Rest of the setup is similar to ex 2.3 except that the `example` directories are located above of this directory.

 Once everything is set up, run `docker-compose up` to start the program.
-You should see your result in [localhost:5000](localhost:5000)
+You should see your result in [localhost:5000](http://localhost:5000)

+For specific implementations, refer to `docker-compose.yml` and `Dockerfile` located in this directory.

 ---